nwendling/kubernetes/docs/design/job_controller.md

 The main goal is to provide a new controller type with the following characteristics:
 * Time initiated creation of a pod.
 * Pod creation schedule (ISO8601) included in the controller definition.

+Both of the above will be handled by single definition (see http://en.wikipedia.org/wiki/ISO_8601).
+As with this standard you're defining the starting point and repeating intervals.

 * (Future evolution) Track outcome of the pod and apply e.g. restart policy in case of failure.
 * (Future evolution) Trigger jobs based on success/failure of others.

+Since k8s already has 2 unused restart policies (Never and OnFailure) I've proposed to use them here, where:
+* `Never` - would allow creating run once pod's
+* `OnFailure` - would allow acting upon pod's failure/success
+I'd name both in that proposal, besides in the proposal I don't think we need to show this as future evolution.
+The proposal should be complete, the implementation will be done in a couple of steps IMHO.

 ## Job controller basic definition